Fighting creek Nature trailhead - Hiking area in Gatlinburg, Tennessee

 Frequently Asked Questions

-What are the hours for Fighting creek Nature trailhead?
+What are the current hours for Fighting creek Nature trailhead?

-Fighting creek Nature trailhead is located at Great Smoky Mountains National Park, 107 Sugarlands Visitor Center Loop Rd Gatlinburg TN 37738.
-Use the directions button for navigation.
+Fighting creek Nature trailhead is listed at Great Smoky Mountains National Park, 107 Sugarlands Visitor Center Loop Rd Gatlinburg TN 37738.
+Use the directions button for current routing, traffic, and drive time from your lodging.

 View all